-The Airports Sustainable Strategy 2020-2025 is now available on the Airport website and sets out the airports commitments for the future and its overall aim to become a net zero carbon airport by 2033 ahead of the Government target of 2050 by prioritising zero carbon operations and minimising carbon offsets.
+The Airport's Sustainability Strategy includes a commitment to become a net zero carbon airport by 2033 ahead of the Government target of 2050 by prioritising zero carbon operations and minimising carbon offsets.

-Birmingham Airport has produced a Carbon Management Plan which monitors activities at the Airport that have an impact on the environment.
+Birmingham Airport has produced a Net Zero Carbon Management Plan which monitors activities at the Airport that have an impact on the environment.
 It includes a review of Climate Change issues and legislation, a baseline carbon footprint and an action plan of future initiatives to measure and mitigate its carbon impact.